 The Hamilton-Jacobi level set partial differential equations that enables us to compute an exact time-optimal path for a given realisation.

 Reinforcement Learning- a framework that allows an agent to learn good decision sequences through experiences.

 The data-driven dynamically orthogonal (DO) equations are utilized to forecast the stochastic dynamic environment.
 For planning, a novel physics-driven online Q-learning is developed.
 First, the distribution of exact time optimal paths predicted by stochastic DO Hamilton-Jacobi level set partial differential equations.
 These paths are treated as good experiences for a Q-learning agent and are utilized to initialize the action value function (Q-value) and estimate a good initial policy.
 Next, the computed policy is adaptively refined as the agent encounters flow during a mission.
 For the adaptation, a simple Bayesian estimate of the environment is performed and the inferred environment is used to update the Q-values in an ε−greedy exploration approach.
 We showcase the new algorithm and elucidate its computational advantages by planning paths in a stochastic quasi-geostrophic double gyre circulation.

-The figures on the left show a distrubution of paths obtained by following two different policies in a stochastic, dynamic, double-gyre flow.
+The figures on the left show a distribution of paths obtained by following two different policies in a stochastic, dynamic, double-gyre flow.
 In figure A, the policy was obtained using Dynamic Programming (used as a benchmark).
-In figure B, the policy was computed and updated using our proposed alogrithm.
+In figure B, the policy was computed and updated using our proposed algorithm.

-This work has been published at the DDDAS 2020 conference.
+This work has been published in the DDDAS 2020 conference proceedings.
 Please find the complete paper here: "Physics-Driven Machine Learning for Time-Optimal Path Planning in Stochastic Dynamic Flows".

 POMDP Solution of the Tiger Problem with simulation